 Markus K. Brunnermeier is the Edwards S. Sanford Professor in the economics department at Princeton University and director of Princeton's Bendheim Center for Finance.
 His research focuses on international financial markets, monetary theory, and macroeconomics with special emphasis on bubbles, liquidity, financial crises and digital money.
 He established the webinar series as a platform for leading thinkers.
 Brunnermeier was awarded his PhD by the London School of Economics (LSE) and a Doctor honoris causa from the University of Regensburg.
-His award winning books include “The Resilient Society” and "The Euro and the Battle of Ideas."
+His award winning books include "A Crash Course on Crises", “The Resilient Society”, and "The Euro and the Battle of Ideas."

 He has been awarded several best paper prizes and served on the editorial boards of a number of leading economics and finance journals.
 He has worked to establish the concepts of: liquidity spirals, Financial Dominance, CoVaR as a measure of systemic risk, the Volatility Paradox, Paradox of Prudence, Resilience, European Safe Bonds (ESBies), the redistributive monetary policy, the Reversal Rate, and Digital Currency Areas.

 Latin: Dedicated to Mars, Roman god of war

 Sukram (reverse spelling)